Cubs vs. Cardinals Player Props Betting Odds

-Player prop bet odds for Cody Bellinger, Paul Goldschmidt and others are available when the Chicago Cubs host the St. Louis Cardinals at Wrigley Field on Tuesday (at 7:40 PM ET).
+Player prop bet options for Paul Goldschmidt, Cody Bellinger and others are listed when the St. Louis Cardinals visit the Chicago Cubs at Wrigley Field on Wednesday at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!